MollyJeanB/chat-blt/README.md

-# ChatBLT (Bad Listener Tom)
+# ChatBLT 🥓🥬🍅

+Bad Listener Tom | Bacon Lettuce Tomato | Blah blah La la Ta Ta

-### An amazing new AI advancement that accurately simulates a conversation with a person who is not listening to you and only wants to talk about sandwiches.
+An amazing new AI advancement that accurately simulates a conversation with a person who is not listening to you and only wants to talk about sandwiches.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) via 🍽️ [MJB Boilerplate](https://github.com/MollyJeanB/mjb-boilerplate)